robotools/robofab/Documentation/source/docs_intro/intro.rst

 RoboFab environments
 --------------------

 Parts of RoboFab can be used in FontLab, other parts work outside FontLab, in normal Python interpreters.
 Some parts work in both.
 This is a powerful feature of RoboFab, but it can sometimes be a bit confusing.
-Have a look at the world module for some help in making scripts that work everywhere.
+Have a look at :doc:`the world module <../docs_howtos/world>` for some help in making scripts that work everywhere.

 ^^^^^^^^^^^^^^^^^^^^^^^
 RoboFab in plain Python
 ^^^^^^^^^^^^^^^^^^^^^^^

 After RoboFab is installed you can write plain non-FontLab Python scripts that open, manipulate and save .ufo files.
-Through the RoboFab objects you have access to all data in the font: names, glyphs, contours, widths, kerning, the lot.
-Use the objects overview or the objects map to get an idea of what these things can do.
+Through the RoboFab :doc:`objects <../docs_objects/objects>` you have access to all data in the font: names, glyphs, contours, widths, kerning, the lot.
+Use the :doc:`objects overview <../docs_objects/objects>` or the :doc:`objects map <../docs_objects/model>` to get an idea of what these things can do.
 Plain Python can be a Python IDE, or a python command line interpreter.
-RoboFab runs on any Python 2.2.1+ installation, Linux, Unix, Mac OSX, MacOS9, Windows.
-Python ports to lots of platforms and so does RoboFab.
+RoboFab runs on any Python 2.2.1+ installation, Linux, Unix, Mac OSX, MacOS9, Windows. `Python ports to lots of platforms`_ and so does RoboFab.

+.. _Python ports to lots of platforms: http://python.org/download/

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 RoboFab in FontLab's Python